This is by far the most common question when buying a chain lube for your bike.

 For starters, it’s a fully biodegradable dry lube that also has fantastic weather resistance.
 The tiny bits of boron nitride actually keep your drivetrain clean – but, just like anything that sounds really, really good, there’s always a slight downside.

-You’ll need to let Muc Off cure on your chain for about four hours before riding.
+You’ll need to let the Muc Off ceramic lube cure on your chain for about four hours before riding.

 2. Finish Line Ceramic Wax Lube